TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 This site displays public records that are available in the real world, such as criminal history records from law enforcement agencies and bankruptcy records from courts.
 Original copies of public records can only be changed by those entities.
 Inflection obtains its public records through third party sources.
 Please note that exercising the opt-out option will not actually delete or change the original copies of such records.

-**Note:** If you consent to the release of your information via another Inflection product or service (e.g., a background report on Goodhire.com), your public records will be shared for the purpose you specify.
+**Note:** If you consent to the release of your information via another Inflection product or service (e.g., a background report on GoodHire.com), your public records will be shared for the purpose you specify.

+User Data Supplementation

+We may receive information about you from other sources, including publicly available databases or third parties from whom we have purchased data, and combine this data with information we already have about you.
+This helps us to update, expand and analyze our records, identify new customers, and provide products and services that may be of interest to you.
+If you provide us personal information about others, or if others give us your information, we will only use that information for the specific reason for which it was provided to us.
+Please see the “What This Policy Covers”.

 Your safety and privacy are very important to us

 We want to minimize the risk of harm resulting from use of public records information.
 Please contact us if you are particularly at risk for certain types of harm as a result of your public records being available on this site.
 Inflection will work with you on mitigating the risk of any potential harm, including physical harm, threats to public officials such as law enforcement, and issues related to identity theft.
-Please send your request to our Privacy Department at privacy@peoplesmart.com along with appropriate documentation.
+Please send your request to our Privacy Department at privacy@peoplesmart.com along with appropriate documentation or call us at 1-888-906-4278.

 We Collect Information Related to Your Account and Identity